Kibmeister/hotciv/src/test/testAlphaCiv.md

 [OK] Set production focus for a city
 [OK] Cities accumulate production over more rounds
-[] A city places the unit set for production in the city if no other unit present [] When a city has accumulated enough it produces the unit selected for production [] The units cost is the deducted from the cities treasury [] The unit is placed in the city, if no other city is present
+[-] A city places the unit set for production in the city if no other unit present [OK] Unit cost of an archer is 10
+[] When a city has accumulated enough it produces the unit selected for production [] The units cost is the deducted from the cities treasury [] The unit is placed in the city, if no other city is present